ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Can mint ART**: Within the assigned ART contract
 - **Can update ART**: That they have minted
-- **Can set royalties**: For the ART contract they manage and any ART token in that contract

 #### 5. Full Editor (Per ART Contract)

 The Full Editor role is assigned to users who can update token metadata:

 - **Can update ART**: Within the assigned ART contract (except locked tokens)
-- **Can set royalties**: For the ART contract they manage and any ART token in that contract

 #### 6. Partial Editor (Per Token)

 The Partial Editor role is assigned to users with limited editing capabilities:

 - **Can update specific ART tokens**: Only tokens they have been explicitly granted permission for (except locked tokens)
-- **Can set royalties**: Only for the specific ART token(s) they have permission to edit

 ### Token-Specific Permissions